 - Sober living program

 - Aftercare/alumni group

 While all of these treatment options are beneficial for someone seeking lifelong sobriety, a sober living program is especially beneficial because it provides a safe place to live that is supportive of sobriety, which is something many people in recovery lack after leaving rehab.

-Sober living homes bridge the gap between inpatient residential treatment and living life sober on your own, so you can take your time applying the tools and life skills you learned in rehab with the support of your peers, sober coach, and sponsor.
+A transition recovery program such as sober living bridges the gap between inpatient residential treatment and living life sober on your own, so you can take your time applying the tools and life skills you learned in rehab with the support of your peers, sober coach, and sponsor.
 You can also combine your sober living program with a personal monitoring program, therapy, IOP, and 12-Step Program meetings to reap the benefits of a robust recovery support program that encourages lifelong sobriety.

 Do I Need to Enroll in a Sober Living Program?